sam-paech/antislop-sampler/README.md

 Try the sampler here: https://colab.research.google.com/drive/11TjqWQCZ8OJBV6Yi2XI1CsOLx0OTtu0t?usp=sharing

+What this does:

+You can tell it to avoid "a tapestry of", "a testament to", etc., and it will backtrack and try something else if it hits that phrase.
+It can handle 1000s of slop phrases without impacting performance.
+The phrases and downregulation amounts are user configurable.
+Previous approaches have done this with per-token logit biasing; but that's quite ineffective since most slop words & phrases are more than one token, and it impairs output quality if we downregulate all those partial-word tokens.
+So instead, we wait for the whole phrase to appear in the output, then backtrack and downregulate all the tokens that could have produced the slop phrase, and continue from there.

+Why it's interesting:

+Samplers typically work at the token level -- but that doesn't work if want to avoid words/phrases that tokenise to >1 tokens.
+Elara might tokenise to ["El", "ara"], and we don't want to reduce the probs of everything beginning with "El".
+So, this approach waits for the whole phrase to appear, then backtracks and reduces the probabilities of all the likely tokens that will lead to that phrase being output.
+Nobody afaik has tried this before.
+It should produce better results than instructing the model to avoid words & phrases in the prompt.

 Disclaimer: I threw this together today as a proof of concept so this is research grade code.
 It should work with most transformers models, although I noticed gemma2 threw an error.
 Good luck!

 GPT-slop follows: